 The cost of medical care continues to increase at a rapid rate.
 Too many people struggle to pay for the services they need.
-Health and dental care focused apps as well as websites can help.
+Health and dental care focused apps as well as websites can help, and many are listed below.
 Technology can provide patients, including the low income, under or uninsured with access to free or affordable medical care services.
 The fact is that these apps and other technology tools can help families save money on everything health care related.

 Many Americans don't have to access to basic healthcare.
 Or the cost to see a doctor is often prohibitive.
 These apps can address those issues, and they can in effect encourage people to get checked up.

 Too many people skip doctor visits and refuse medical care.
 Even with insurance, low-income families and those living on minimum wage are faced with challenges when it comes to accessing affordable healthcare.
 Technology can help overcome those barriers.

 Time and location is also an issue that these healthcare focused apps can help address.
 Many working adults and single parents work long hours, which leads to limited appointment availability since most primary care providers offer set office hours between 8:00am-6:00 pm.
 Another reason is geographical barriers.
 Over 60 million Americans live in a rural and suburban area, and there is a physician shortage to provide care.

 In addition to that, those without a car, seniors and people living with disabilities who are physically unable to drive are faced with transportation barriers that prevent them from getting access to medical care.
 Medical focused technology may not only help them save money, but the websites as well as smartphone applications can make it easier for them to see a doctor and get the medical care they need.